parmsam/quarto-adrg/README.md

 # Analysis Data Reviewer's Guide (ADRG) Extension for Quarto

-This template is based on work from the R Consortium Submissions Working Group.
+This template is based on work from the R Consortium R Submissions Working Group.
 The example documents are directly from [Pilot 3](https://github.com/RConsortium/submissions-pilot3-adam) and [Pilot 4](https://github.com/RConsortium/submissions-pilot4-webR).

 ## Creating a New Article